Maisto ("Small Cities") Overview

 Witnesses from all eight districts put forth evidence of massive budget cuts resulting from State underfunding of Foundation Aid.
 These budget cuts precipitated the severe reduction or elimination of staff, services and programs essential to providing students with the opportunity to succeed academically.
 As a consequence, student achievement in all eight districts is well below adequate.

-The Plaintiffs are seeking a court order declaring that the current level of state school funding is so inadequate as to violate the rights of students in the Maisto districts to a sound basic education under Article XI, Section 1 of the New York State Constitution.
-The Plaintiffs are also seeking a court order directing the State to fully fund the 2007 Foundation Aid Formula without any of the adjustments or cuts implemented since 2009-10.
+The Plaintiffs sought a court order declaring that the current level of state school funding was so inadequate as to violate the rights of students in the Maisto districts to a sound basic education under Article XI, Section 1 of the New York State Constitution.
+The Plaintiffs also sought a court order directing the State to fully fund the 2007 Foundation Aid Formula without any of the adjustments or cuts implemented since 2009-10.